INSIGHT

 Key provisions of the GENIUS Act

-While the bill represents progress for the crypto industry, it’s important to understand its specific scope.
+While the bill represents historic progress for the crypto industry, it’s important to understand its specific scope.
 The GENIUS Act focuses exclusively on payment stablecoins—not all digital assets.
 The legislation defines payment stablecoins as digital assets designed for payment or settlement purposes, where issuers maintain obligation to preserve stable value relative to a fixed monetary amount.

 What payment stablecoins are not